santiagoramirez/mvc-web-application/README.md

 **/core/views/helpers**

 This directory contains our helpers which prepare data for the corresponding Smarty template.
-For example, if there is a variable named `{$data}` in the Smarty template `my-page.tpl`, then the helper `my-page.php`, in the helpers folder, will prepare the data contained in the variable `{$data}` by calling on the neccesary controllers and/or models.
+For example, if there is a variable named `{$data}` in the Smarty template `my-page.tpl`, then the helper `my-page.php`, in the helpers folder, will prepare the data contained in the variable `{$data}` by calling on the necessary controllers and/or models.
 A helper can also be used to redirect a page if certain conditions are not met.

 A helper is not required to render a template, but a template is required to render a page.

 **/core/views/templates**

 This directory contains our Smarty templates.
 The file name of each Smarty template should be the name of the page being displayed.
-For example, given the url `http://example.com?page=my-page` the name of the Smarty template would need to be `my-page.tpl`.
+For example, given the URL `http://example.com?page=my-page` the name of the Smarty template would need to be `my-page.tpl`.

 **/core/base-controller.php**